-In connection with the IPO, the Company granted the underwriters warrants to purchase up to 15,625 shares of Company common stock at an exercise price of \$100.00 per share, which amount is 125% of the initial public offering price.
-The warrants have a five-year term and were not exercisable prior to January 9, 2022.
-All of the warrants were outstanding at June 30, 2023.
+In connection with the IPO, the Company granted the underwriters warrants (the "IPO Underwriter Warrants") to purchase up to 15,625 shares of Company common stock at an exercise price of \$100.00 per share, which amount is 125% of the initial public offering price.
+The IPO Underwriter Warrants have a five-year term and were not exercisable prior to January 9, 2022.
+All of the IPO Underwriter Warrants were outstanding at September 30, 2023.
 The Company accounts for the warrants as a component of stockholders' equity.

-In connection with the February RDO, the Company issued the placement agent warrants to purchase up to 9,962 shares of common stock.
-The Placement Agent Warrants become exercisable commencing August 17, 2023, expire February 16, 2028, and have an exercise price per share of \$13.175 per share.
+In connection with the February RDO, the Company issued the February Placement Agent Warrants to purchase up to 9,962 shares of common stock.
+The February Placement Agent Warrants became exercisable commencing August 17, 2023, expire February 16, 2028, and have an exercise price per share of \$13.175 per share.

-In connection with an agreement the Company entered into with a consultant in February 2023, the Company agreed to issue warrants to purchase up to 12,500 shares of common stock at \$10.00 per share.
-These warrants were to be exercisable any time after August 23, 2023, until February 23, 2028, subject to the Company's right in its sole discretion exercisable not later than August 22, 2023, to reduce the number of warrants to 6,250.
+In connection with an agreement the Company entered into with a consultant in February 2023, the Company agreed to issue warrants (the "Consultant Warrants") to purchase up to 12,500 shares of common stock at \$10.00 per share.
+These Consultant Warrants were to be exercisable any time after August 23, 2023, until February 23, 2028, subject to the Company's right in its sole discretion exercisable not later than August 22, 2023, to reduce the number of Consultant Warrants to 6,250.
 The Company exercised this right in May 2023.

 In connection with the June RDO, the Company issued 1,901,000 PFWs, together with accompanying 2,000,000 Series A-1 Warrants and 2,000,000 Series A-2 Warrants, at a purchase price of \$3.49 per PFW.
-Each PFW is exercisable at \$0.01 per share.
-The PFWs do not terminate or expire.
+All of these PFWs were exercised prior to the date of these financial statements at \$0.01 per share.
 The Series A-1 Warrants and Series A-2 Warrants became exercisable commencing June 9, 2023, expire three years following the date of sale and have an exercise price of \$3.25 per share.
-The Company also issued the placement agent warrants to purchase up to 140,000 shares of common stock.
+The Company also issued warrants to the placement agent to purchase up to 140,000 shares of common stock.
 The June Placement Agent Warrants became exercisable commencing June 9, 2023, expire three years after issuance, and have an exercise price per share of \$4.375 per share.